 STEP 1: An applicant may request a Wetlands Evaluation Meeting with the City's Environmental Consultant at the Novi Civic Center or on site to discuss wetlands issues and/or walk the site.
-An applicant should contact the Community Development Department at 248-347-0475 to arrange a meeting.
+An applicant should contact the Plan Review Center at 248-347-0475 to arrange a meeting.
 Applicable fees will be charged and must be paid prior to the meeting.

-STEP 2: Formal site plan/Wetland Use Permit request is submitted by the applicant and reviewed by the Community Development Department staff and the City's Environmental Consultants and comments are forwarded to the applicant via email.
-A list of items that should be included as part of the plan set when a site contains regulated wetlands is included previously in this section.
-The City's Environmental Consultant will determine if a Wetland Use Permit is required and the type of permit required at the time of Preliminary Site Plan review.
+STEP 2: Formal preliminary site plan with Wetland Use Permit request is submitted by the applicant and reviewed by the Plan Review Center staff and the City's Environmental Consultants and comments are forwarded to the applicant via email.
+The City's Environmental Consultant will verify the flagged wetland boundaries, and determine if a Wetland Use Permit is required and the type of permit required at the time of Preliminary Site Plan review.